 Are you ready to wrap yourself in coziness?

-Welcome to the 4th annual January Workshop: The Vivi Pullover!
-This workshop is filled with knitting techniques and lifestyle inspiration.
-This year we invite you to follow us (virtually) to Denmark where we’ll learn more about the origins of Danish knitting, and we’ll knit a sweater inspired by the journey.
-It’s like a virtual knitting vacation from the comfort of home, and this year it’s all about hygge.
-Let’s start the New year with the warm embrace of all things cozy!
+This sweater workshop (originally featured as the 4th Annual January Workshop Knitalong) is chock-full of knitting techniques and lifestyle inspiration.
+I invite to follow me (virtually) to Denmark where we’ll talk about the origins of Danish knitting, and we’ll knit a sweater inspired by the journey.
+It’s like a virtual knitting vacation from the comfort of home.

 The Workshop includes: